The Motivation Myth: When Motivation Isn’t Motivation

 You get to ask:

-• What happens when I return to myself first?
+What happens if I return to myself first?

 Where I Am Now

-And I’m still laughing at my Monkey Mind, even when she throws poo because she’s not the villain.
+• And I’m still laughing at my Monkey Mind.

 She’s just the storyteller.